 FileZilla will work with file transfers to the ACF.
 Please only use the DTNs listed in Table 1.1 at the beginning of this document.

-To use the FileZilla client with your NetID, password, and Duo TFA, follow the below steps.
+To use the FileZilla client with your NetID, password, and Duo TFA, follow these steps.

-Step 3: Select “New Site,” then provide the necessary information.
+Select “New Site,” then provide the necessary information.
 For the host, select one of the datamovers listed in Table 1.1.
 For protocol, select SFTP - SSH File Transfer Protocol.
 For Logon Type, select Interactive.
 For User, type your UT NetID.
 Finally, rename the entry under sites from "New Site" to something more memorable, such as the name of the datamover you chose to use.
-Refer to Figures 4.2 and 4.3 to identify where to find these options.
+Refer to Figures 5.2 and 5.3 to identify where to find these options.

 Using WinSCP to Transfer Files